- Start date: September

 Legal, Ethical and Professional Issues for the Information Society (10)

-This class aims to ensure that the student is aware of the legal, social, ethical and professional issues commensurate with the practice of Information Systems Engineering.
+This class aims to ensure that you're aware of the legal, social, ethical and professional issues commensurate with the practice of Information Systems Engineering.

 Research Methods (10)

-This module aims to provide students with an understanding of both quantitative and qualitative research processes and associated techniques, including the effective presentation of findings in accordance with the best principles of scholarship.
+This module aims to provide you with an understanding of both quantitative and qualitative research processes and associated techniques, including the effective presentation of findings in accordance with the best principles of scholarship.

 Advanced Topics in Software Engineering (20)

-The aim of this class is to introduce students to a selection of recent advances in software engineering, along with some of the challenges and outstanding problems.
+The aim of this class is to introduce you to a selection of recent advances in software engineering, along with some of the challenges and outstanding problems.

 Designing Usable Systems (20)